codebar/barcelona/processes/org-monthly-meetings/minutes/2019-07-Minutes.md

 **Owner:**

 **Status:**
 This item was not discussed in the meeting.
+It will be added to the next month initiative list.

 ## Additional workshops?